Contract Interpretation Standards

 "An Arbitrator is confined to interpretation and application of the collective bargaining agreement; he does not sit to dispense his own brand of industrial justice.
 He may of course look for guidance from many sources, yet his award is legitimate only so long as it draws its essence from the collective bargaining agreement.
 When an arbitrator's words manifest an infidelity to this obligation, courts have no choice but to refuse enforcement of the award."

 - The contract should be interpreted as a whole.
 When both general provisions and special provisions concern the same thing, the special provisions will generally prevail.
 When both general provisions and special provisions concern the same thing, the special provisions will generally prevail.
 Written provisions imply the exclusion of everything not mentioned.
 Unwritten provisions may exist if they are consistent with the written provisions.
 When a provision in the contract has been modified, the version of the agreement that was in effect at the time of the incident should be used when mediating the dispute.
 When the timing of the change does not create an issue, the most recent version applies.

 - If the wording of the contract is unclear, vague, and indefinite, the interpretation of the parties and their practices will carry considerable weight.
 Extrinsic aids to interpretation may be useful in determining the intent of the parties who drafted the language.
-Such aids may include bargaining history, customs or practices, industry customs or practices and prior settlements involving the same language.
+Such aids may include bargaining history, customs or practices, industry customs or practices, and prior settlements involving the same language.

 - Lastly, the interpretation considered by the arbitrator must be a reasonable one.
 Arbitrators will generally look for a reasonable and equitable interpretation.
 Whenever two interpretations are possible, one making the agreement valid and lawful and the other making it unlawful, the former will be used.

 Always remember that neither unions nor management should expect to achieve through arbitration what it could not through negotiations.
-In cases where arbitrators have interpreted contract language, they have erred only on the side of reasonableness and equity and they have rarely endeavored to administer "industrial justice."
+In cases where arbitrators have interpreted contract language, they have erred only on the side of reasonableness and equity, and they have rarely endeavored to administer "industrial justice."